 Hiking with your dog in Fort Collins Colorado

-If You Want an Off-Leash Trail
+If You Want an Off-Leash Hiking Trail

 Sometimes your dog truly just needs to get off their leash and have a blast without those restraints.
 Hewlett Gulch Trail in Fort Collins Poudre River Canyon is the perfect place for them to do this.
 This spot allows your dog to explore and play off-leash.
 On top of that, it also isn’t a super hard trail.
 It is about 3 miles, but if you want to extend it for a longer journey, it can also be 5 miles.
 It doesn’t have too much elevation gain, so it will be a smooth and carefree hike.
 Another nice feature is that it follows Gordon Creek, causing most of the trail to run along the water.
 This is perfect if your dog needs to cool off or just for great views.